olcan/mind.items/agent/chat/claude.md

     // note we avoid '://' in proxy url that can cause a body-dropping redirect
     //
     // TODO: unfortunately this redirect _still_ fails on non-localhost,
     // causing a cryptic 400 error with just "cloudflare" in the body.
-    //
-    // Main difference: non-local requests seem to use HTTP 2.0 pseudo-headers
-    // like :authority: instead of host, but not clear how this is a problem.
+We get
+    // a "missing body" error as expected if the fixRequestBody hack on proxy
+    // is removed, so this looks like a case of a partial hack.
     //
     // For debugging, here is an offending fetch that you can run in console
     // fetch('/proxy/https:/api.anthropic.com/v1/messages', {